Vestavia Hills City Schools

 The Vestavia Hills City School System is the school system of the Birmingham, Alabama, suburb of Vestavia Hills.
 Vestavia Hills City Schools serve 6,762 students and employ 765 faculty and staff.
 The district includes five elementary schools, two middle schools, and one high school.
+Vestavia Hills City Schools was led by William T. Clark as their first superintendent from 1970 to 1979.

 Student Profile

 Vestavia Hills City Schools serve all students living within Vestavia Hills city limits.
 The student population is 83% white, 8% African-American, 5% Asian, and 3% Hispanic.
 Surrounding Jefferson County is 53% White 42% Black and 1.4% Asian.
 Approximately 10% of students qualify for free or reduced price lunch, a proxy for poverty.
 Two percent are English Language Learners (ELL), and 7% have Individualized Education Programs.

 Vestavia Hills City Schools have an overall graduation rate of 99%.
 Approximately 95% of Vestavia Hills students meet or exceed state proficiency standards in mathematics, and about 97% meet or exceed standards in reading.

 Schools

 The system consists of nine schools: five elementary schools, two middle schools, a ninth grade campus, and one high school.